nix-community/nixago/docs/src/plugins/just.md

 # Just

 This plugin generates the `.just` file used by the [Just][1] task runner.
-It provides a single function that allows you to declare a header section and subsequent tasks/steps.
+It allows the creation of a `.justfile` by specifying a header and tasks:

-## Using mkConfig
+## Usage

 ```nix
 {